 Prepare the Pie Crust

-- Preheat the oven and roll out the pie crust: Preheat the oven to 375℉ (190℃).
-Place the chilled pie crust on a floured work surface.
-Roll the dough into a 12-inch circle.
-To do so, apply gentle force with the rolling pin, as you roll from the center of the dough outwards.
-After every couple of rolls, turn the dough about ¼ turn.
-Smooth out any cracks on the edges of the circle.
-Repeat until you have the 12-inch circle.
+- Preheat the oven and roll out the pie dough: Preheat the oven to 375℉ (190℃).
+Place the chilled pie dough on a lightly floured work surface and roll it into a 12-inch circle.
+Apply gentle, even pressure with the rolling pin, working from the center outward.
+After every couple of rolls, rotate the dough ¼ turn to maintain an even shape.
+If any cracks form along the edges, smooth them out gently with your fingers.

-- Place the crust in a pie dish: Carefully transfer the pie dough into a pie dish measuring 9 inches in diameter and 1½ to 2 inches deep.
-Tightly press the dough into the bottom and sides of the dish.
-Fold any dough overhang back into the dish.
-This forms a thick rim of dough along the circumference of the pie.
+- Place the dough in a pie dish: Carefully transfer the dough into a 9-inch pie dish that's 1½ to 2 inches deep.
+Gently press it into the bottom and sides so it fits snugly.
+Fold any dough overhang back toward the inside of the dish to form a thick, even rim around the edge of the pie.

-- Flute the edges of the pie crust: Pinch the edges of the dough around the knuckle of your index finger to flute the crust.
-Repeat the fluting around the entire circumference.
+- Flute the edges of the pie dough: Pinch the edges of the dough around the knuckle of your index finger to flute the crust.
+Continue fluting around the entire circumference.

-- Brush the crust with egg wash: Make an egg wash by whisking the 1 egg and 1 tablespoon milk together in a small bowl.
-Brush the egg wash over the fluted edges of the pie.
+- Brush the crust with egg wash: In a small bowl, whisk together 1 egg and 1 tablespoon of milk to form an egg wash.
+Brush it over the fluted edges of the crust.

 - Par-bake the pie crust: Crumple up a piece of parchment in your hands, like you would a piece of trash.
-Then open up the parchment and place it in the crust.
-This keeps the parchment in place.
-Fill the crust to the top with pie weights.* This prevents the dough from shrinking and puffing up in the oven.
-Place the pie dish on a baking sheet and par-bake the crust for 15 minutes.
-Then remove the crust from the oven, and carefully remove the pie weights.
-Par-bake for another 5 minutes without the weights, until the edges and bottom of the crust are a very light golden color.
-Leave the oven on because you will bake the pie at the same temperature after it is assembled.
+The unfold it and place it in the crust.
+The wrinkles help it stay in place.
+Fill the crust to the top with pie weights* to prevent it from shrinking or puffing up in the oven.
+Place the pie dish on a baking sheet and bake for 15 minutes.
+Remove from the oven and carefully remove the parchment and pie weights.
+Return the crust to the oven and bake for another 5 minutes, until the edges and bottom are very lightly golden.
+Leave the oven on - you'll bake the pie at the same temperature once it's assembled.

 - Pour the filling into the pie crust: Carefully pour the filling into the pie crust until it reaches ¾ of the way to the top.
 You should have very little filling left over if you are using a deep pie dish.

-- Bake the pie: Carefully transfer the pie to a baking sheet.
-Bake for 50 to 60 minutes, until the center is almost set (it will jiggle a bit when nudged).
-After baking for 25 minutes, cover the crust with a pie shield or aluminum foil so it doesn't get too brown.
-Let the pie cool for up to 2 hours on a wire rack.
-The pie will continue to set as it cools.
+- Bake the pie: Carefully place the pie on a baking sheet and bake for 50 to 60 minutes, or until the edges are set and the center slightly jiggles when nudged.
+After about 25 minutes of baking, cover the edges of the crust with a pie shield or aluminum foil to prevent over-browning.
+Let the pie cool on a wire rack until it reaches room temperature, about 2 hours.
+It will continue to set as it cools.
+Then refrigerate until well-chilled.
+For the easiest slicing, let the pie sit at room temperature for about 30 minutes before serving.
+Enjoy!

 Video